holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 ### Why do we use the term DNA?

-In Holochain, we are trying to enable people to **choose to participate in coherent social coordination**, or interact meaningfully with each other online without needing a central authority to define the rules and keep everyone safe.
+With Holochain, we're trying to enable people to **choose to participate in coherent social coordination**, or interact meaningfully with each other online without needing a central authority to define the rules and keep everyone safe.
 To do that, we are borrowing some patterns from how biological organisms are able to coordinate coherently even at scales that social organizations such as companies or nations have come nowhere close to.
 In living creatures like humans, dolphins, redwood trees, and coral reefs, many of the cells in the body of an organism (trillions of the cells in a human body, for instance) are each running a (roughly) identical copy of a rule set in the form of DNA.

 This enables many different independent parts (cells) to build relatively consistent superstructures (a body, for instance), move resources, identify and eliminate infections, and more --- all without centralized command and control.
 There is no "CEO" cell in the body telling everybody else what to do.
 It's a bunch of independent actors (cells) playing by a consistent set of rules (the DNA) coordinating in effective and resilient ways.

-A cell in the muscle of your bicep finds itself in a particular context, with certain resources and conditions that it is facing.
+A cell in the muscle of your bicep finds itself in a particular context, surrounded by certain resources and conditions.
 Based on those signals, that cell behaves in particular ways, running relevant portions of the larger shared instruction set (DNA) and transforming resources in ways that make sense for a bicep muscle cell.
 A different cell in your blood, perhaps facing a context where there is a bacterial infection, will face a different set of circumstances and consequently will make use of other parts of the shared instruction set to guide how it behaves.
-In other words, many biological organisms make use of this pattern where **many participants run the same rule set, but each in its own context**, and that unlocks a powerful capacity for coherent coordination.
+In other words, many biological organisms make use of this pattern where **all participants run the same rule set, but each in its own context**, and that unlocks a powerful capacity for coherent coordination.

 Holochain borrows this pattern that we see in biological coordination to try to enable similarly coherent social coordination.
-However, our focus is on enabling such coherent social coordination to be "opted into" by the participants.
-We believe that this pattern of being able to choose which games you want to play --- and being able to leave them or adapt them as experience dictates --- is critical to enabling individual and collective adaptive capacity.
+However, our focus is on enabling participants to "opt into" such coherent social coordination.
+We believe that this pattern of being able to choose which games you want to play --- and being able to leave them or adapt them as experience suggests --- is critical to enabling individual and collective adaptive capacity.
 We believe that it may enable a fundamental shift in the ability of individuals and communities to sense and respond to the situations that they face.

 To put it another way: if a group of us can all agree to the rules of a game, then together we can play that game.